bartvanerp/SPSsite/content/info/master_vca.md

 <br>

 ## Contact
 Do you have any questions regarding the information above?
-Please do not hesitate to contact Dr. Peter de With by sending him a mail at <a href="mailto:p.h.n.de.with@tue.nl ">p.h.n.de.with@tue.nl </a>.
+Please do not hesitate to contact Dr. Peter de With by sending him a mail at <a href="mailto:p.h.n.de.with@tue.nl">p.h.n.de.with@tue.nl </a>.

 <br>